Answered By: Jonathan Bloy

 Find full text for Specific Articles

-When you have a citation to an article from a journal, newspaper or magazine, check for the full text in OneSearch by searching for the article title.
-Make sure the limit "Available via Edgewood" is unchecked.
+When you have a citation to an article from a journal, newspaper or magazine, check for the full text in OneSearch.
+First turn off the "Available via Edgewood" limit by clicking that button.
+Then search for the article title.

-If the full-text is not available, you will get a link that lets you request the article.
+An "Access Now" button appears for the full-text.
+If the full-text is not available, you will see an "Access Options" button.
+Click that and then click "Request Item via Oscar Express, which lets you request the article.
 See the InterLibrary Loan section below.

 If you cannot find your article, try searching or browsing the journal to double check.